-INAP and Camel protocols belongs to the SS7 protocol family.
+INAP and CAMEL protocols belong to the SS7 protocol family.
 These are application layer protocols.
 INAP is an intelligent network application protocol.
-INAP is a broad term, for PSTN there are INCS1 and INCS2 standards were developed for INAP.
-CAMEL protocol standard is developed for mobile network.
-Both uses SS7 as base transport.
-Camel and INAP uses services of TCAP layer.
-INAP and Camel tutorial will describer the concepts of Intelligent network and call flows for Camel.
+INAP is a broad term, for PSTN there are INCS1 and INCS2 standards that were developed for INAP.
+CAMEL protocol standard is developed for mobile networks.
+Both use SS7 as base transport.
+Camel and INAP use the services of the TCAP layer.
+INAP and Camel tutorial will describe the concepts of Intelligent network and call flows for Camel.
 A mobile operator uses Camel Gateway software for providing services.

 Difference between INAP and Camel:

 We are mentioning INAP and Camel protocol, together in a single tutorial.
 Because both almost servers the same purpose.
 But there are differences too.
-Here we will describe the top level difference.
-INAP was developed for fixed line network.
+Here we will describe the top-level difference.
+INAP was developed for a fixed-line network.
 Camel was an enhancement for the mobile network.

 Camel protocol stack:

-Like any another protocol, camel also have its own protocol stack.
-Camel is an example of application layer protocol.
-There are other layers too for providing network services.
+Like any other protocol, the camel also has its own protocol stack.
+Camel is an example of an application layer protocol.
+There are other layers below CAMEL for providing network services.
 The camel protocol (CAP) stack may have two types of network transport.

 Camel over ss7 layers:

-Protocol stack with ss7 have layers, MTP1, MTP2, MTP3, SCCP, TCAP and CAP.
+Protocol stack with ss7 has layers, MTP1, MTP2, MTP3, SCCP, TCAP, and CAP.

-For a sigtran based camel protocol stack, have layers, SCTP, M3UA , SCCP, TCAP and CAP.
-Here we have mentioned m3ua, sigtran may also have sua , m2pa or m2ua.
-Based on sigtran layer, the type and number of transport layers changes.
+For a Sigtran based camel protocol stack, have layers, SCTP, M3UA, SCCP, TCAP, and CAP.
+Here we have mentioned m3ua, Sigtran may also have SUA, m2pa or m2ua.
+Based on the Sigtran layer, the type and number of transport layers changes.

 What is Intelligent Network (IN):

-Before the IN , if a service (e.g Ring Back Tone ) needs to provide to phone users.
-Service has to be implemented in the each public switching centers which connects to the phone.
-This requires a lot of work and time, as all switching centers needs to be updated for the new service.
+Before the IN, if a service (e.g Ring Back Tone ) needs to provide to phone users.
+Service has to be implemented in each public switching center which connects to the phone.
+This requires a lot of work and time, as all switching centers need to be updated for the new service.

-Later to solve this, service was placed on a dedicated node in network, called SCP as per ss7 network.
+Later to solve this, service was placed on a dedicated node in the network, called SCP as per ss7 network.
 In GSM this is gsmSCF.
-All switching centers connects to the gsmSCF.
-Now network is more useful than just transferring messages.
-This is why now it is called intelligent network.
-Here we will use reference of Camel protocol to explain the Intelligent network.
+All switching centers connect to the gsmSCF.
+Now the network is more useful than just transferring messages.
+This is why now it is called an intelligent network.
+Here we will use the reference of Camel protocol to explain the Intelligent network.

-There are two main components for intelligent network.
-One is gsmSSF and other is gsmSCF.
-SCP is the server which holds the service logic and SSP is the switching center which is located on roaming network.
+There are two main components of an intelligent network.
+One is gsmSSF and the other is gsmSCF.
+SCP is the server that holds the service logic and SSP is the switching center which is located on a roaming network.
 When a service has to invoke, ssp sends the trigger to the SCP.
 Then SCP instructs the SSP for controlling the service.
-One of example of service is prepaid service.
-In prepaid service the online charging is done using CAMEL protocol.
+One example of service is prepaid service.
+In prepaid service, the online charging is done using the CAMEL protocol.
 The SSP is the roaming MSC and SCP is the Camel Node for charging.

 Intelligent Network Addressing(Camel Subscription Information):

-CSI or Camel subscription Data , belongs to the subscriber data stored in HLR.
-If subscriber have CSI, then only the camel protocol events can be triggered from the roaming network. if no data , subscriber have no camel support, even network is an intelligent network.
+CSI or Camel subscription Information belongs to the subscriber data stored in HLR.
+If a subscriber has CSI, then only the camel protocol events can be triggered from the roaming network. if no CSI subscription, subscriber has no camel support, even network is an intelligent network.

 For a Gsm mobile subscriber, the gsmSCF is Camel Gateway works as SCP.
-It terminates camel protocol messages over SS7 network and on other side connects to the mobile operator's changing/billing system.
-During the call, roaming network sends protocol messages to Camel Gateway for online charging.
+It terminates camel protocol messages over the SS7 network and on the other side connects to the mobile operator’s changing/billing system.
+During the call, the roaming network sends protocol messages to Camel Gateway for online charging.